Chicken Marbella

 Ingredients

-• 1 large 5 1/2 pound chicken cut into serving pieces with skin on (or two small fryer chickens)
+• 5 1/2 pounds whole chicken cut into serving pieces with skin on (or two small fryer chickens)

 • 1 tablespoon garlic-shallot puree or 1/2 head of garlic peeled and finely puréed